mobie/mobie.github.io/specs/mobie_spec.md

 		- `showScatterPlot`: Whether to show the scatter plot.
 The default is 'false', i.e. if this property is not present the scatter plot should not be shown.
 		- `showSelectedSegmentsIn3d`: Whether to show the selected segments in the 3d viewer.
 		- `sources`: The segmentation sources that are part of this display group.
 Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
-		- `tables`: Additional tables to load.
-If present, the default table will always be loaded and should not be specified here.
+		- `tables`: The tables to be loaded for this view.
+This must include the default table as the first item.
 Contains a list with items:
 			- ``:
 			- ``:
 		- `valueLimits`: Value limits for numerical color maps like 'blueWhiteRed'.
 Contains a tuple of [number, number].